15 Best Portland Fall Festivals (Oregon) 2026

 About the author

 I’m Jenn Warren, Co-Founder and Content Creator for Dinkum Tribe.
-I'm a Third Culture Kid (TCK) from Jamaica and California, married to my college sweetheart.
-I've been a missionary kid, pastor’s kid and (former) pastor’s wife.
-My husband and I traveled as pastors for 12 years throughout the United States and Canada before becoming travel content creators.
+I'm an adult Third Culture Kid (TCK) from Jamaica and California, married to my college sweetheart.

 I love living in Oregon and exploring new places with my family.
 We’ve road tripped over 30,000 miles across the United States and Western Canada with our six children since their infancy.
 Prior to our marriage, I also lived in Spain for a summer and spent another summer in Mexico.

-I’ve homeschooled our six children for over 10 years, and served on the board of a homeschool co-op for 4 years.
-Several members of our family are neurodivergent (gifted, ADHD, cPTSD), and I’ve spent 5+ years learning how to accommodate neurodivergent needs as well as supporting the resultant mental health challenges (anxiety, depression).
+I homeschooled our six children for over 10 years, and served on the board of a homeschool co-op for 4 years.
+Several members of our family are neurodivergent (gifted, ADHD, cPTSD), and I’ve spent 7+ years learning how to accommodate neurodivergent needs as well as supporting the resultant mental health challenges (anxiety, depression).

-I’ve also served as a support group leader and co-director of Pure Life Alliance, a nonprofit organization that supports families struggling with sexual addiction.
+I was a Creative Memories Consultant for over 5 years, where I helped families preserve and display their photos both in archival scrapbooks as well as digital media.
+I also served as a support group leader and co-director of Pure Life Alliance, a nonprofit organization that supports families struggling with sexual addiction.

 I write about family travel and road trips, millennial marriage, general parenting, homeschooling, parenting neurodivergent children, grief, and abuse recovery.